Courses

 Factors Affecting JEE Main Cutoff 2026

-• Number of Candidates Appearing: An increase in total applicants intensifies competition, especially in the General, EWS, and OBC-NCL categories, leading to higher cutoffs.
+• Total Number of Candidates Appearing: An increase in the number of candidates leads to higher competition.
+This usually pushes the cutoff upward, especially in the General, EWS, and OBC categories.

 WhatsApp Banner